tgokal/wai21-workshop1/HOL/labs/HOL 1 Create a Wordpress website hosted in Azure.md

 Our goal is to provision a Wordpress Installation Azure Website that our users can use to install WordPress on their local device.
 We're going to achieve this by:

+- Creating an Azure Subscription
-- Creating an Azure Resource Group
+- Provisioning an Azure Resource Group
 - Provisioning a Wordpress website through an Azure Web App
     - Provision an Azure Web App Service plan
     - Provision a Azure SQL Database